padraic7a/seasons/readme.md

 We have changed the default Timeline height to 350px on line 7 of /var/www/html/plugins/NeatlineTime/views/shared/css/neatlinetime-timeline.css

 Removed 'Dublin Core' heading on item pages as specified here: http://omeka.org/forums/topic/remove-dublin-core-from-publi-pages

+Just testing the pull request on your project, i am student by the way and i am learning to use git & github !